chanzuckerberg/full-text-mining-ner/README.md

-## Data Mining for Methods and Datasets in Biomedical aricles
+# Data Mining for Methods and Datasets in Biomedical Articles

 This repo contains code to extract mentions of **experimental methods** and **datasets** as accession numbers IDs from biomedical articles. <br>
+This is a NER model built on BioBERT[1] and trained on 279876 sentences coming from 36k biomedical research articles containing 5250 dataset (as accession number IDs) and 78318 method mentions. <br>
 You can use the prediction code on your own files!

-Instructions below.
+## Examples of outputs
 Example 1:
 ```,sentence,sent_idx,start_word_idx,end_word_idx,mention,tag
 0,Single-cell transcriptomic data are available at the N CBI Gene Expression Omnibus (GEO) under accession GSE115746.,0,17,17,GSE115746,DAT